 Caribbean Conservation Adventures

-Join conservation biologist, Aggressor Adventures Director of Conservation & Outreach Samantha Whitcraft, on our next conservation-themed trip aboard the beautiful BELIZE AGGRESSOR IV, Aug 19 - 26, 2023.
+Join conservation biologist, Aggressor Adventures Director of Conservation & Outreach Samantha Whitcraft and Dr. Rachel Graham, an award-winning shark conservation scientist, on our next conservation-themed adventure aboard the beautiful Belize Aggressor IV, Aug 19 - 26, 2023.
 Belize is ideally situated along the Mesoamerican barrier reef ecosystem, the second longest in the world.
 The reef attracts a wide variety of marine animals including healthy populations of tropical fishes like beautiful midnight parrotfish, friendly gray angelfish, silvery tarpon, spotted eagle rays, large nurse sharks, and fascinating macro creatures.

 This adventure includes: